Hendrix-CS/csci150/homework/math.md

 layout: generic
 ---

-CSCI 150 HW: Boolean Practice
+CSCI 150 HW: Math Practice
 -----------------------------

-*Due: Monday, February 5*
+*Due: Monday, January 29*

 To receive credit, for each exercise you should do the following: